Ivana505/catoverse-blog/README.md

 ## Testings

-To view all testing documentation please refer to [TESTING.md](TESTING.md)
+To view all testing documentation, please refer to [TESTING.md](TESTING.md)

 ### Local Deployment